 North San Juan, CA — North San Juan resident, part-time chemtrail research, and amateur ionizing radiation hobbyist Skyy Wolford announced to a somewhat disinterested crowd out in front of the Sierra Super Stop that Sedona, Arizona is an elaborate hoax and does not exist.
-Mr. Wolford, who was recently in the news following his landmark 5G disability settlement, has been studying what he calls “the Sedona anomaly” for the past three years.
+Mr. Wolford, recently in the news following his landmark 5G disability settlement, has been studying what he calls “the Sedona anomaly” for the past three years.

-The Bielefeld effect, also known as the Bielefeld conspiracy, spread in 1994 on the German Usenet, which claimed that the city of Bielefeld does not exist, but is an illusion propagated by various Illuminati forces.
+The Bielefeld effect, also known as the Bielefeld conspiracy, spread in 1994 on the German Usenet, which claimed that the city of Bielefeld does not exist but is an illusion propagated by various Illuminati forces.
 Originally an internet phenomenon, the effect has since spread to other hoax cities like Sedona, Arizona.
 To this day, German Chancellor Angela Merkel refers to Bielefeld in her speeches, even though the city doesn’t exist.

 Sedona is supposedly located just north of Phoenix and has been called Arizona’s, and Earth’s for that matter, “spiritual vortex of the world” since the conspiracy was started over 117 years ago by landowners from around what is now known as Scottsdale.
-This is despite spiritualist Edgar Cayce’s proclamation that Nevada City, CA is indeed Earth’s primary vortex.
+This is despite spiritualist Edgar Cayce’s proclamation that Nevada City, CA, is Earth’s primary vortex.
 However, after three attempts to contact the local government by Gish Gallop with no success, Mr. Wolford’s observations seem less batshit crazy.

 “Look,” continued Mr. Wolford, “It’s really simple to prove that Sedona doesn’t exist.
 All you have to do is answer these three questions.
 Number one.
 Do you know anyone from Sedona?
 Two.
 Have you ever been to Sedona, Arizona?
 And lastly, number three.
 Do you know anybody who has ever been to Sedona?
 And don’t say, Hillary Clinton.”